vitaliipetrunenko/react-user-system/README.md

 - In the beginning, docker-compose was used, but now project is run as a single image of API project
 - Lightweight alpine-node is used
+- Project image is built from Dockerfile in API directory

 Heroku: